Edragon/edragon.github.io/Tech/actuator/inductive-load-dat/inductive-load-dat.md

 - add 100uf capacitors to 5V/GND and 3V3/GND
 - use a seperated 12V/2A battery, USB-RS232 board does not keeping reboot, can still can not be opened COM port to use
+- mosfet control is already optocoupler isolated as the design, and used seperated power supply